 - Low or poor performance

-- Lost revenue (some believe in the billions worldwide)
+- Lost revenue (some people believe the number is in the billions worldwide!)

 - Unhappy workplaces, employees, and underserved customers

 - Strained management and work relationships

 The Cycle of Poor Engagement Is Hard to Break